publicdocs/uscode/assets/md/titles/usc11A/us/usc/t11a/courtRules1/m__us_usc_t11a_courtRules1_rule8002.md

             (F) confirms a plan under § 943, 1129, 1225, or 1325 of the Code.

-        (3)  __Time Limits on an Extension__  __.__
+        (3) Time Limits on an Extension.
 No extension of time may exceed 21 days after the time prescribed by this rule, or 14 days after the order granting the motion to extend time is entered, whichever is later.

 (Added Apr.
 25, 2014, eff.
 Dec.
 1, 2014.)